SHANKAR VEDANTAM, HOST:

 (SOUNDBITE OF MUSIC)

 VEDANTAM: This week's show was produced by Jenny Schmidt and edited by Tara Boyle.
-Our team includes Rhaina Cohen, Parth Shaw, Laura Kwerel and Thomas Lu.
-The music in today's show was composed by Ramtin Arablouei.
+Our team includes Maggie Penman, Renee Klahr and Rhaina Cohen.
+The music in today's show was composed by Ramteen Arab Louie (ph).

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.